01 of 06

 However, not all trips offer excitement around every bend.
 In certain situations, some destinations are considered simply too dangerous, too polluted, or threatened by constant tourism and climate change.
 These destinations do not include protected destinations on the UNESCO World Heritage list, but also some of growing business destinations in developing countries.

-The experts of Fodor's released their "2017 'No' List," advising travelers on some of the destinations they may not want to make plans for in the year.
+The editors of Fodor's Travel released their "2018 'No' List," advising travelers on some of the destinations they may not want to make plans for in the year.
 Before buying tickets and booking hotels, travelers may want to think twice about visiting these five destinations.Continue to 2 of 6 below.

 02 of 06